widok/widok/docs/chapters/08-developing.md

 This compiles the latest version of Widok and installs it locally.
 To use it, make sure to also update the version in your project accordingly.

 ## Releases
 The manual must always reflect the latest version.
-[Migration](Migration) explains differences between versions.